Reinforcement Learning with Augmented Data: Experimental results

 {\textbf{ProcGen:}} Although DMControl is suitable for benchmarking data-efficiency and performance, it evaluates the performance on the same environment in which the agent was trained and is thus not applicable for studying generalization.
 For this reason, we focus on the OpenAI ProcGen benchmarks~\cite{cobbe2019leveraging} to investigate the generalization capabilities of RAD.
 ProcGen presents a suite of game-like environments where the train and test environments differ in visual appearance and structure.
 For this reason, it is a commonly used benchmark for studying the generalization abilities of RL agents~\cite{cobbe2018generalization}.
 Specifically, we evaluate the zero-shot performance of the trained agents on the full distribution of unseen levels.
-Specifically, following the setup in Cobbe et al.~\cite{cobbe2019leveraging}, we use the CNN architecture found in IMPALA~\cite{espeholt2018impala} as the policy network and train the agents using the Proximal Policy Optimization (PPO) \cite{schulman2017ppo} algorithm for 20M timesteps.
-For all experiments, we use the \emph{easy environment difficulty} and the hyperparameters suggested in \cite{cobbe2019leveraging}, which have been shown to be empirically effective.\footnote{We used a reference implementation publicly available at \url{https://github.com/openai/train-procgen}.}
+Following the setup in ProcGen~\cite{cobbe2019leveraging}, we use the CNN architecture found in IMPALA~\cite{espeholt2018impala} as the policy network and train the agents using the Proximal Policy Optimization (PPO) \cite{schulman2017ppo} algorithm for 20M timesteps.
+For all experiments, we use the \emph{easy environment difficulty} and the hyperparameters suggested in \cite{cobbe2019leveraging}, which have been shown to be empirically effective.

+{\bf OpenAI Gym.} For OpenAI Gym experiments with proprioceptive inputs (e.g., positions and velocities), we compare to PETS~\cite{chua2018deep}, a model-based RL algorithm that utilizes ensembles of dynamics models; POPLIN-P~\cite{wang2019exploring}, a state-of-the-art model-based RL algorithm which uses a policy network to generate actions for planning; POPLIN-A~\cite{wang2019exploring}, variant of POPLIN-P which adds noise in the action space; METRPO~\cite{kurutach2018model}, model-based policy optimization based on TRPO~\cite{schulman2015trust}; and two state-of-the-art model-free algorithms, TD3~\cite{fujimoto2018addressing} and SAC~\cite{haarnoja2018soft}.
+In our experiments, we apply RAD to SAC.
+Following the experimental setups in POPLIN~\cite{wang2019exploring}, we report the mean and standard deviation across four runs on Cheetah, Walker, Hopper, Ant, Pendulum and Cartpole environments.